-Upon enrollment students will be allocated an email adress that will allow them to access the school calendars, files etc through gmail.
+Upon enrollment students will be allocated an email address that will allow them to access the school calendars, files etc through gmail.
 They will also be allocated a logon to 'Knowledge Net' (KN) which is the school learning management system.
 Parents also receive a logon to KN.
-Training wil be provided.
+Training will be provided.

 By law all students must attend school during its open hours.
 At Seddon this is 9 am to 3 pm.
 Seddon School firmly believes that a child should arrive at least 15 minutes before the morning lessons begin at 9 am.
 This gives the child an opportunity to prepare both mentally and physically for the school day.
 Lateness is not only disrupting for the child but their class and teacher as well.

 Seddon School aims to meet each student's academic, social and physical needs.
 Often to do this we offer adaptive programmes or extra help.
 You will be notified if your child is involved in this.

 The school library is fully computerised and contains a wide range of books and resources.
 Children will visit the library weekly as part of their classroom programmes.
 Parents can assist by ensuring children return books to school.
 There will be part charges for the replacement of books not returned.